os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

    - **Synchronous exception**: generated during instruction execution, i.e. accessing an invalid register address, or executing an instruction with an invalid opcode
    - **Asynchronous Interrupt**: Asynchronous external events or interrupts, such as timer interrupts
 - RISC-V requires the implementation of **precise exception**: to ensure that all instructions before the exception are fully executed, and subsequent instructions have not started to execute

+#### Hardware's response to Interrupt/Exception
+1. The PC of the **exception/interrupt instruction** is saved in sepc, and PC is set to stvec.
+2. Set scause according to **interrupt/exception source**, and set stval to error address or other related information.
+3. Set sstatus[SIE bit] to zero to **mask interrupts** and **save previous SIE value** into SPIE
+4. **Save the privilege mode before the exception occurred** into SPP of sstatus, and then **change the privilege mode** to S.
+5. **Jump** to the address set by stvec CSR
+- Heap & Stack：Save context；Switch page table.

+---
+#### Software Handling for S-Mode Interrupt/Exception

+- **Initialization**
+   - Write interrupt/exception handler (such as trap_handler)
+   - Set trap_handler address to stvec
+- Software execution
+   1. The processor jumps to **trap_handler**
+   2. trap_handler **handles** interrupt/exception/system call, etc.
+   3. **Return** to the previous instruction and previous privilege to continue execution

+---
+#### Hardware/Software's response to Interrupt/Exception
+- Hardware
+  - Set interrupt flag.
+  - Call corresponding Interrupt Service according to Interrupt vector.
+- Software
+  - Save context
+  - Execute the program that causes interrupt.
+  - Clear interrupt flag.
+  - Resume saved context.
+- Interrupt Vector：Interrupt--Interrupt Service，Exception--Exception Service，System call
+---
+#### Overhead of Interrupt/Exception
+1. Overhead of setting up corresponding sevice to Interrupt/Exception/System calls.
+2. Overhead of setting up of kernel stack.
+3. Overhead of checking validity of syscall parameters.
+4. Overhead of copying kernel data to user mode.
+5. Change of kernel state(Overhead of cache/TLB flushing)

 ---
 <style scoped>